Issyanofsky/make/manual/l3arraybasics.md

 6. split(...) function lets you create arrays from text strings.
 7. join(...) function lets you create a simple text string from a primitive array.

+## Array

+An array is a list of items.

 <div align="center">